containers/podman/docs/source/markdown/podman-run.1.md

 When running from a user defined network namespace, the _/etc/netns/NSNAME/resolv.conf_ will be used if it exists, otherwise _/etc/resolv.conf_ will be used.

+Default settings are defined in `containers.conf`.
+Most settings for remote connections use the servers containers.conf, except when documented in man pages.

 ## OPTIONS
 #### **--add-host**=_host_:_ip_